Link Search Menu Expand Document

 Multi-Strike

-They strike once if successful, then can make one more strike for each additional Grade of Success earned, but the total base damage of the split strikes can't be more than [2 x Power].
+The user Strikes once, then can make one more Strike for each additional Grade of Success earned, but the total base damage of the split Strikes can't be more than [2 x Power].

-Taking damage at any point during an attack (such as from a Contact Trait) interrupts and cancels the Technique, but doesn't prevent the strike's damage.
+Taking damage at any point during a Technique (such as from a Contact Trait) interrupts and cancels the Technique.

 Multi-Strike attacks take a bit more work than Single-Strike attacks, but the more strikes you make, the more damage you can get from Attack boosts!